ONE DAY IN BRATISLAVA

 How to spend your morning

-We found the Slovakian capital the perfect stop to recharge our batteries by falling in love with the city’s historical café culture.
+After travelling from Vienna to Bratislava by bus, we were in dire need of a caffeine kick.
+The perfect way to start any day in Bratislava is by indulging in the city’s historical café culture.
 A café revolution as such, so notable that even the New York Times recently reported on it.
 With around 160 cafés in Old Town Square it’s obvious the city caters to all tastes.

 For delicious, traditional cake, we recommend The Zeppelin Café.
 After being suitably distracted by the traditional trinkets and folk themed souvenirs (directly from local crafts people), our first coffee of the day was long over due.
 Through the gift shop, is the warmly lit café, adorned in traditional outfits so adorably cute I nearly talked Darren into matching ones.
 As self confessed cake connoisseurs, Darren and I treat our cake selection with the same decisiveness we would choosing the name of our first born child.
 However, the kind waitress was more than obliging with recommendations, particularly of local treats.